St0iK/BootSaleApp/readme.md

 Project-A | Bootsale application
 ============================

+This is a work in progress and not a finished fully working project

 Description
 -----------
 Project-A is a work in progress building a fully functionaly boot sale & classifieds website & application.